 - M Ltd has adopted Ind-AS 115 from 1st April 2018.
 It had entered into a 18 month contract with B Ltd to provide marketing services on 1st Jan 2018 - The consideration includes a fixed amount of Rs.
-15,00,000, if certain service levels are achieved by June 2018 Rs.
-3,00,000 will be additional consideration - Till March 2018, M Ltd followed Ind-AS 18 in accounting for the above contract and it recognized revenue on a straight line basis over the contract term (Considering Rs.15,00,000 as revenue) - M Ltd determines service level at each reporting period and assessed whether additional consideration was earned - Under Ind-AS 115, M Ltd determines that the contract consisted of a single performance obligation and the contractual terms indicates that revenue will continue to be recognized on a straight line basis over the contract term - As per Ind-AS 115, the variable consideration is estimated at Rs.
+15,00,000 plus an additional amount of Rs.
+5,00,000, if certain service levels are achieved by May 2018 and Rs.
+3,00,000 if they are achieved by June 2018 - Till March 2018, M Ltd followed Ind-AS 18 in accounting for the above contract and it recognized revenue on a straight line basis over the contract term - M Ltd determines service level at each reporting period and assessed whether additional consideration was earned - Under Ind-AS 115, M Ltd determines that the contract consisted of a single performance obligation and the contractual terms indicates that revenue will continue to be recognized on a straight line basis over the contractterm - As per Ind-AS 115, the variable consideration is estimated at Rs.
 3,00,000 at the inception date, using the most likely amount method.
 The entity determines that at the inception date, Rs.
-3,00,000 would have been included in the transaction price, because it was probable that it would not have been subject to a significant reversal in the future - M Ltd records an adjustment to opening retained earnings at 1st April 2018 to reflect the difference between revenue recognized under Ind-AS 18 and what would have been recognized under Ind-AS 115 at that date recognized under Ind-AS 18 and what would have been recognized under Ind-AS 115 at that date
+3,00,000 would have been included in the transaction price, because it was probable that it would not have been subject to a significant reversal in the future - M Ltd records an adjustment to opening retained earnings at 1st April 2018 to reflect the difference between revenue recognized under Ind-AS 18 and what would have been recognized under Ind-AS 115 at that date

+• M Ltd records an adjustment to opening retained earnings at 1st April 2018 to reflect the difference between revenue recognized under Ind-AS 18 and what would have been recognized under Ind-AS 115 at that date